 And did you know that through it all Austin has been navigating his own type 1 diabetes, as he was diagnosed more than three decades ago during elementary school?

-He recently joined a cast of advocates hitting Capitol Hill to lobby Congress for their support of critical legislation for the Diabetes Community.
+He joined a cast of advocates hitting Capitol Hill in Summer 2017 to lobby Congress for their support of critical legislation for the Diabetes Community.
+And now in early 2018, we hear he's hoping to create a new comic book series for kids with diabetes and other disabilities!
 We're thrilled to feature him here today in this interview with the 'Mine:

 A Chat with Actor Austin Basis